 - USC Lancaster - Students enrolled in Applied Technical Nursing program in cooperation with York Technical College are exempt from over 75 hour course charge.

-- The Athletics 21 meal plan will be assessed to all student-athletes with enough scholarship money to cover the cost of the meal plan.
-Certain student-athletes (depending on their sport) will also be required to utilize the Athletics 21 meal plan regardless of athletics scholarship status.
-Non-scholarship student-athletes may opt in by notifying Athletics.
-All first year students will be assigned the minimum meal plan required by Aramark and will not be charged or allowed to opt in to the Athletics 21 meal plan.
-The Athletics 21 meal plan will be operated by the Athletics department in conjunction with the Carolina Card Office.
+- The Athletic 21 meal plan will be assessed to all student-athletes with enough scholarship money to cover the cost of the meal plan.
+Certain student-athletes (depending on their sport) will also be required to utilize the Athletic 21 meal plan regardless of athletic scholarship status.
+Non-scholarship and partial scholarship student-athletes (those that do not have enough to cover the 21 meal plan) may opt in by notifying Athletics.
+Additionally, Athletics will offer a 14 and 10 meal plan option(s) for non-scholarship and partial scholarship student-athletes and those student-athletes may opt in by notifying Athletics.
+All first year students will still be assigned the minimum meal plan required by Aramark and will not be charged or allowed to opt in to the Athletics 21, 14 or 10 meal plans.
+The Athletics 21, 14 and 10 meal plans will be operated by the Athletic department in conjunction with the Carolina Card Office.

 Optional Fee Services